ayushman652/Pneumonia-Detection-Transfer-Learning/README.md

 ---

 ## ▶️ How to Run
-1. Install required libraries
+1. Install dependencies
 2. Load dataset
-3. Run training notebook/script
+3. Run notebook

 ---

 ## 🎯 Objective
-To build an accurate and reliable deep learning model for early detection of pneumonia using medical imaging.
+To build a reliable deep learning model for early detection of pneumonia from medical images.

 ---

 ## 📌 Future Improvements
 - Deploy as a web application
-- Use advanced architectures (EfficientNet, ensembles)
+- Use EfficientNet / ensemble models
-- Improve explainability using Grad-CAM
+- Add explainability (Grad-CAM)

 ---